poboisvert/School_District_Analysis/README.md

 #### Figure 4: District after adjustment
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/school_mod.png?raw=true" width="750" />

 The Figure 3 and 4 show by comparing the size of Thomas High School with 1,635 students against all the school in this dataset.
-Again, the removing the 9th grade only the size “Medium (1000-2000)” is improving since the 9th grades seems to be below the average.
-The modification showed that the 9th grade is above the average result and push the average higher.
+Again, the removing the 9th grade only the size “Medium (1000-2000)” is improving since the 9th grades seems to be a group below the average.
+The modification showed that the 9th grade is above the average result and all metrics higher.

+## Test results and analysis

 #### Figure 5: Reading score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/read_ori.png?raw=true" width="750" />